Acne – How To Treat Acne

 - MSM Plus Vitamin C

-Take 1/2 teaspoon twice daily in water or juice.
+Take 1/2 teaspoon daily in water or juice.
 MSM contains organic sulphur, which is a powerful blood and skin cleanser.
 MSM stands for Methyl-Sulfonyl-Methane and is an organic naturally occuring form of sulphur.
 Although there are many forms of sulphur, dietary MSM yields the most bioavailable form of this compound.
 Vitamin C is essential to reduce acne.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.